Booker Prize: Judging

-The selection process for the winner of the prize commences with the formation of an advisory committee, which includes a writer, two publishers, a literary agent, a bookseller, a librarian, and a chairperson appointed by the Booker Prize Foundation.
-The advisory committee then selects the judging panel of five people, the membership of which changes each year, although on rare occasions a judge may be selected a second time.
-Judges are selected from amongst leading literary critics, writers, academics and leading public figures.
+The selection process for the winner of the prize commences with the appointment of a panel of five judges, which changes each year.
+Gaby Wood, the chief executive of the Booker Prize Foundation, chooses the judges in consultation with an advisory committee made up of senior figures from the UK publishing industry.
+On rare occasions a judge may be selected a second time.
+Judges are selected from amongst leading literary critics, writers, academics, and public figures.

+Unlike some other literary prizes, each judge is expected to read all of the books that have been submitted.
+In 2023, the judges read 163 books over seven months.
+After doing so, they select a longlist of 12 or 13 titles (the "Booker Dozen"), before each reading those books for a second time.
+They then select a shortlist of six titles, and read the six books a third time before selecting a winner.

 The Booker judging process and the very concept of a "best book" being chosen by a small number of literary insiders is controversial for many.
 The Guardian introduced the "Not the Booker Prize" voted for by readers partly as a reaction to this.
 Author Amit Chaudhuri wrote: "The idea that a 'book of the year' can be assessed annually by a bunch of people – judges who have to read almost a book a day – is absurd, as is the idea that this is any way of honouring a writer."

+The author Julian Barnes once dismissed the prize as "posh bingo" for the apparently arbitrary way winners are selected.
+On winning the prize in 2011 he joked that he had revised his opinion, telling reporters that he had realised "the judges are the wisest heads in literary Christendom".

-The winner is usually announced at a formal dinner in London's Guildhall in early October.
-However, in 2020, with COVID-19 pandemic restrictions in place, the winner ceremony was broadcast in November from The Roundhouse, in partnership with the BBC.
+For many years, the winner was announced at a formal, black-tie dinner in London's Guildhall in early October.
+However, in 2020, with COVID-19 pandemic restrictions in place, the winner ceremony was broadcast in November from the Roundhouse, in partnership with the BBC.
+The ceremony returned to the Roundhouse for a more casual in-person ceremony in 2022, before moving to Old Billingsgate in London in 2023 and 2024.

-Legacy of British Empire

-Luke Strongman noted that the rules for the Booker prize as laid out in 1969 with recipients limited to novelists writing in English from Great Britain or nations that had once belonged to the British Empire strongly suggested the purpose of the prize was to deepen ties between the nations that had all been a part of the empire.
-The first book to win the Booker, Something to Answer For in 1969, concerned the misadventures of an Englishman in Egypt in the 1950s at the time when British influence in Egypt was ending.
-Strongman wrote that most of the books that have won the Booker Prize have in some way been concerned with the legacy of the British Empire, with many of the prize winners having engaged in imperial nostalgia.
-However, over time many of the books that won the prize have reflected the changed balance of power from the emergence of new identities in the former colonies of the empire, and with it "culture after the empire".
-The attempts of successive British officials to mould "the natives" into their image did not fully succeed, but did profoundly and permanently change the cultures of the colonised, a theme which some non-white winners of the Booker prize have engaged with in various ways.